nus-cs2103-AY2324S2/tp/README.md

 ## HRConnect

+Product Name: HRConnect
+Target User Profile: HR Officer for Tech-Related Startup Value Proposition: HRConnect is designed for HR officers in tech startups, streamlining the management of external contacts.
-The application for managing contacts for three main types of external liaisons; potential hires, hiring agencies,
-and legal consultants.
-Made for Recruiting HRs to help minimise time spent on searching for contact information.
+It efficiently organizes contacts for potential hires, hiring agencies, and legal consultants, significantly reducing the time spent searching for contact information, thereby optimizing the recruiting process.

 This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).